salemon/quattro-transformer-ilqr/README.md

 ## Usage
-To run experiments or test the Quattro framework, we suggest to start our examples.
+To run experiments or test the Quattro framework, we suggest to start with our examples.

 ## Structure
 - `quattro_ilqr_tf/`: The Quattro framework